Last Updated: February 24th, 2021

 Getting The Best Rates With Sleep Apnea

-Like any other type of health condition, you first have to satisfy the application requirements as they pertain to sleep apnea first, then all other risks, too.
+Like any other type of health condition, you first have to satisfy the application requirements as they pertain to sleep apnea.
+Then all other risks, too.

-With sleep apnea, one thing to keep in mind is that it isn’t something vastly affecting mortality itself, but it is, however, a symptom which is usually always following another type of health risk.
+With sleep apnea, one thing to keep in mind is that it isn’t something vastly affecting mortality itself.
+But it is, however, a symptom that usually always follows another type of health risk.
 When you apply, you’ll need to disclose this.

-Make sure you work with an agent who is familiar with this risk, and can get rates from a lot of different carriers who are willing to underwrite sleep apnea cases.
+Make sure you work with an agent who is familiar with this risk.
+And one who can get rates from a lot of different carriers willing to underwrite sleep apnea cases.

 When it comes to sleep apnea, you can get approved for life insurance.
-The biggest thing that insurance companies want to see is that you are taking steps, or have taken steps to manage the condition.
+The biggest thing that insurance companies want to see is that you are or have been taking steps to manage the condition.